 - First Timers: First-time skiers and boarders can get their mountain legs at SnoVentures, a bunny slope that’s just wide, long, and steep enough for mastering the whole pizza–French fry thing.
 Walk from the base village or take a free shuttle across the parking lot; shuttles leave every 15 minutes from the pick-up circle, located behind the clinic.

-Full-day adult lift tickets start at $124; two-day passes are available for $149; and season passes start at $519.
+You can buy full-day adult lift tickets, two-day passes, or season passes.
 Lift tickets include access to both Squaw Valley and neighboring Alpine Meadows.

 The Village at Squaw Valley packs nearly 50 restaurants, pubs, and cafes into the compact base area.
 A few highlights: